Two different types of irish breadTwo different types of irish bread

 Irish soda bread and Irish brown bread can be served in similar ways.
 Both are fantastic when served with soups, stews, and other hearty dishes.
 They are also a delicious accompaniment to butter or jam for breakfast or a snack.
 Irish soda bread works well as a base for sandwiches, while Irish brown bread pairs perfectly with Irish cheese and other charcuterie.

-See also What is the difference between flatbread and naan bread?
+See also What is the difference between pumpkin bread and pumpkin scones?

 Another great way to enjoy Irish soda bread and Irish brown bread is by toasting them and spreading them with avocado or hummus.
 This makes for a healthy and satisfying snack or light meal.
 Additionally, you can use Irish soda bread or Irish brown bread to make delicious bread pudding.
 Simply cube the bread, mix it with eggs, milk, sugar, and your favorite spices, and bake it in the oven for a warm and comforting dessert.